We Are Proud To Be Trusted By The World's Leading Interior Designers

 What Chandelier Size Works for My Room?

-In longer rectangular rooms, two smaller chandeliers or pendants often work better.
+In longer rectangular rooms, two chandeliers often work better than one.
 Position them evenly along the length of the room to keep things balanced.
 To size them, use the rule above to find the main diameter, then choose fittings that are around 60–70% of that measurement each.

 If you’re still unsure, mock it up.
 A cardboard circle taped to the ceiling will quickly tell you whether the proportions feel right before you commit.